jaidevshriram/jaidevshriram.github.io/_posts/2020-05-15-iiit-post-pandemic.md

 ---
 layout: distill
 title: What if …?
 Considerations For a IIIT Post Pandemic
 description: The pandemic changed things for better or worse.
-What lessons can we learn from these?
+What lessons can we learn?
 date: 2020-05-15

 authors: